CARES Act for Small Business

 -SBA Debt Relief.
 The SBA is providing a financial reprieve to small businesses during the COVID-19 pandemic.
 Apply Today!

 -(PPP) Paycheck Protection Program Loans.
 Program details.
-Start on the Apply Today!.
-Information Sheet PDF.
 The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
 Contact your local lender for more details.
 Great resource for FAQ's on the PPP loans.

 U.S. Department of the Treasury- CARES Act: Assistance for Small Businesses